escobard/Weather-Application-React/README.md

 ## Project Criteria
 This application must meet the following criteria:

-### Responsive
-App is equally functional on mobile and dektop.
+- Responsive - App is equally functional on mobile and dektop.

-### Inputs
-All form inputs have appropriate types, lables, plaholders
+- Inputs - All form inputs have appropriate types, lables, plaholders

-### Offline functionality
+- Offline functionality - Application must function offline.
-Implement Offline Functionality

-### Accessibility
-All images have alternative text, focus is appropriately managed, elements are semantically used appropriately.
+- Accessibility - All images have alternative text, focus is appropriately managed, elements are semantically used appropriately.

-### Components
-If components are used, they are self-contained units of functionality and declaratively configurable.
+- Components - If components are used, they are self-contained units of functionality and declaratively configurable.

-### Home Screen Installable
-The application is installable to user’s home screen.
+- Home Screen Installable - The application is installable to user’s home screen.

-### Native Features
-Application uses native features, like push notifications, Bluetooth, geolocation, as appropriate for the application.
+- Native Features - Application uses native features, like push notifications, Bluetooth, geolocation, as appropriate for the application.

 ## Demo
 [To view the application live click here] (http://onlinedevelopers.ca/udacity/weather-app/)